 Losing hair in other areas of my body gradually also changed my body image.
 I started to look like a child, not like a woman in her late 40s, who was also thrown into the menopause, with little to no transition.

 Sitting in the chemo chair, treatment round after treatment round, I got used to the same faces, patients who shared my same cycle, with wigs, scarves, bald heads, heads of full hair, heads with patchy hair.
 You exchange words, tips, or just a nod.

 Over time you forget all that, and look out for other signs: How is the other person coping today?
 Do they look frail/er?
 What may have happened to the ones you no longer see?
 Will you see the nurse, who always makes you laugh and gives encouragement?
 Will the blood test results be good enough to have treatment today?
 Will my veins cope with another needle assault?
 Will I end up like the person pushed in lying on her hospital bed and crying, clearly distressed?

 As you tick off the days and pop the anti-sickness tablets and steroids and God knows what else to cope with the side effects, you hope that it’s all worth it.
 You hope that it works.
 And even when it does, what are the chances of the cancer coming back, and it all starting again, only worse?
 Who knows.
 I don’t.
 I have learnt to stop going there.
 It distracts from now, from today.

 I was lucky and given time.
-I was told the cancer was caught early, though it’s aggressive.
-My hair has grown back and the physical scars healed.
+I was told the cancer was caught early, though it’s aggressive, and 6 years later I was diagnosed with a local recurrence.
+My hair has grown.
 Other side effects remain.
 I hold on to my scarf.
 I won’t take much for granted – anymore.